Viasat/halite/doc/how-to/multi-constrain-instances-j.md

-## Defining Multiple Constraints on Instance Values
+## Defining multiple constraints on instance values

 How to define multiple constraints in a spec